Bachelor of Computer Science

 Program code: BP094

-Graduates are in a strong position to gain employment as computing professionals in a number of fields which may include:
+Graduates are in a strong position to gain employment as computing professionals in a number of fields that may include:

 - software development